 Priscus did so and moaned as Lucius bit his neck lightly.
 This could lead to a very interesting night…

-"You are beautiful," Lucius said as he lay down onto the bed on his side, his head propped up by his elbow so he could continue watching the teen.
-They were both a bit sweaty.
+"You are beautiful," Lucius said as he lay down onto the bed on his side, his head propped up by his elbow so he could continue watching Priscus.

 Priscus blushed and wanted to hide his face.
-The blonde man laughed and said:
+The blond man laughed and said:

 "No need for embarrassment.
 Just saying my opinion."

-"No one has ever said I'm beautiful," the teen said.
+"It's just that no one has ever said I'm beautiful," he said.